Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Abstract

+We prove new combinatorial results about polynomial configurations in large subsets of finite fields.
+An analogue of the Furstenberg--S\'{a}rk\"{o}zy theorem was established over finite fields in \cite{blm}, where the authors show that for any polynomial $P(x) \in \Z[x]$ with $P(0) = 0$, if $A \subseteq \F_q$ is a subset of a $q$-element finite field and $A$ does not contains distinct $a, b$ such that $b - a = P(x)$ for some $x \in \F_q$, then $|A| = o(q)$.
+In fields of sufficiently large characterstic, the bound $o(q)$ can be improved to $O(q^{1/2})$ by the Weil bound.
+We match this bound in the low characteristic setting and give a complete algebraic characterization of the class of polynomials $P(x) \in \Z[x]$ for which the Furstenberg--S\'{a}rk\"{o}zy theorem holds over finite fields of characteristic $p$ for each prime $p$.

+Our next main result deals with an enhancement of the Furstenberg--S\'{a}rk\"{o}zy theorem over finite fields.
+Another consequence of the Weil bound is that if $P(x) \in \Z[x]$ and $A, B \subseteq \F_q$ and there do not exist elements $a \in A$ and $b \in B$ with $b - a = P(x)$ for some $x \in \F_q$, then $|A| |B| = O(q)$, provided that the characteristic of $\F_q$ is sufficiently large depending on $P$.
+We provide a complete description of the family of polynomials for which this asymmetric enhancement of the Furstenberg--S\'{a}rk\"{o}zy theorem holds over fields of characteristic $p$ with $p$ a fixed prime, achieving the same quantitative bounds that are available in the high characteristic setting.
+The class of polynomials we deal with for this problem is intimately connected with the equidistributional behavior of polynomial sequences in characteristic $p$ studied in \cite{bl}.

-We also show that, in the absence of asymptotic total ergodicity and an equidistribution condition on the polynomial $P$, one cannot hope for such a refinement of the Furstenberg--S\'{a}rk\"{o}zy theorem. \item We establish partition regularity of families of polynomial equations over finite fields.
-For example, we are able to prove: if $P(x) \in \Z[x]$ with $P(0) = 0$, then for any $r \in \N$, there exists $N = N(P,r)$ and $c = c(P,r) > 0$ such that if $q > N$ and $\F_q = \bigcup_{i=1}^r{C_i}$, then there are at least $cq^2$ monochromatic solutions to the equation $P(x) + P(y) = P(z)$. \end{enumerate}
+The exponential sum estimates that we produce in dealing with the above problems also allow us to establish partition regularity of families of polynomial equations over finite fields.
+As an example, we are able to prove: if $P(x) \in \Z[x]$ with $P(0) = 0$, then for any $r \in \N$, there exists $N = N(P,r)$ and $c = c(P,r) > 0$ such that if $q > N$ (with no restriction on the characteristic) and $\F_q = \bigcup_{i=1}^r{C_i}$, then there are at least $cq^2$ monochromatic solutions to the equation $P(x) + P(y) = P(z)$.

-Interactions between finitary mathematics (combinatorics in finite fields and rings) and infinitary mathematics (ergodic theory, equidistribution, and Loeb measure spaces) play a central role throughout the paper.